harshdeepsinghin/my-website/content/posts/My Cryptography Learning Journey.md

 categories: ["Guide"]
 draft: false
 ---

-# My Cryptography Learning Journey

-Here's the path I followed to learn about cryptography, focusing mainly on RSA and Diffie-Hellman key exchange.
-Videos maybe out of order, I'll fix them soon...
+This post documents my personal journey of learning cryptography, especially focusing on RSA and Diffie-Hellman.
+I’ve curated and organized the exact resources, videos, and concepts I used—starting from foundational math to public key cryptography.
+If you're someone starting out or struggling with the core ideas, this learning path might give you the clarity and structure you need.

 ## 1. Cryptography Fundamentals